 Who Can Sue For Wrongful Death?

 Wrongful death statutes in each state define who is allowed to bring suit and how long they have to do so.
-In Tennessee and Kentucky and most other states, a spouse or child may file such a suit.
+In Tennessee and most other states, a spouse or child may file such a suit.
 Under certain circumstances, other dependent relatives may also be permitted to do so.

 Decades Of Experience Make A Difference

 At Kennedy Law Firm, PLLC, we know how difficult it can be to think about a lawsuit after losing a beloved family member.
 That is why our attorneys shoulder the burden for you — so that you can take the time you need to grieve while still taking action to create accountability for your loss.

 Founding attorney Kevin Kennedy has spent more than 30 years building our firm into a resource that can benefit those who are facing truly difficult times.
 Let us put that skill and experience to work for you.

 Wrongful Death Lawyers Serving Clarksville And Throughout Tennessee

 Let us help you secure the justice and compensation you deserve after losing a loved one.
 Turn to the Kennedy Law Firm, PLLC, for experienced help that can take action while taking a burden off your shoulders.
 To schedule a free initial consultation, call 931-444-5620 or contact us online.

 We take personal injury cases on a contingent fee basis.
 We collect no attorney fees unless we secure compensation for you.